Byte Shop: Sale and aftermath (1977)

 In early 1977, the Byte Shop introduced their own private-label microcomputer system, called the BYT-8.
 It featured an Intel 8080 microprocessor and was based on an S-100 bus design.
 It was a modest commercial success, netting a roughly 50-percent profit margin for the Byte Shop—more than double the margin of the contemporaneous third-party computer systems they had been selling.

-Between September 1977 and November 1997, Byte Shop went from having 67 locations to a peak of 74.
+Between September 1977 and November 1977, Byte Shop went from having 67 locations to a peak of 74.
 By this point, Byte, Inc., had opened up their first cross-border shop Byte Shop in Canada and their first overseas Byte Shop in Tokyo, Japan.
 (Note: The first international Byte Shop franchise was opened in Vancouver, British Columbia, Canada, in 1976.)
 (Note: As part of its international expansion, Byte Shop opened a location on the 7th floor of the Radio Kaikan building in Akihabara, Tokyo, Japan.)

 In November 1977, Logical Machine Corporation, a computer manufacturer based in Sunnyvale, California, announced that they signed an agreement with Terrell and Boyd to acquire Byte, Inc. (and the Byte Shops by proxy) for an unspecified amount.
 The acquisition of Byte, Inc. was finalized in December 1977, the acquisition cost later revealed to be US$4 million.

 Many of the original Byte Shop dealers eventually became independent as the personal computer marketplace grew and became segmented by the various uses and applications the PC was developing.
 Hobby computer stores were becoming business centers, and IBM was entering the market with a computer of its own which over time would become the standard in the industry.
-Byte Shops of Arizona became MicroAge Computers and developed into a major national distributor, as well as having its own chain of stores.
+Byte Shops of Arizona became MicroAge Computers and developed into a major national distributor as well as having its own chain of stores.
 Byte Shop Northwest dominated its geographical area and was acquired by Pacific Bell in 1985 when they elected to get into computer stores.
 Its founders, Pat and Rick Terrell, went on to found Leading Technology, a maker of IBM PC–compatible monitors and computer systems, in 1985.
 Paul Terrell himself later founded a chain of retail software stores in Northern California called the Software Emporium.

+Sold again (1986)

+In 1986, Logical Machine Corporation sold the rights to the franchises to Sir Peter Rigby, who established many more franchises later on in the United Kingdom.
+He then hired the world-famous British designer Sir Terrance Conran to redesign the Byte logo and design the stores.
+In 1993, he launched the retail chain Byte Computer Superstore, operating the store until Dixons purchased the company in 1998.

+Purchased by Khalid Hassan (2012)

+In 2012, Khalid Hassan purchased Byte, bringing the franchise to more locations.
+Byte now is a tech repair, computer parts and gadget store.

 Products

-Byte Shop generally operated between December 1975 and the late 1970s.
-The following examples represent products confirmed to have been sold by Byte Shop during its peak period (1975–1977).
+These products were sold at Byte since the 1970s: